Gaskellgames/Unity_SceneData/README.md

 # Unity_SceneData

-Custom editor scripts for Unity3D that adds enables easier SceneAsset referencing at runtime:
+Custom editor scripts for Unity3D that enables easier SceneAsset referencing at runtime:

 - SceneData uses a SceneAsset in the editor to cache the values of buildIndex, sceneName, sceneFilePath and guid.
 - New SceneData can be created at runtime from: a scene, a buildIndex or a sceneFilePath.